 Call your insurance company, even if the other driver was the only one cited.
-Make sire that you do not give them any recorded statements or written statements until after you have consulted with Cantor Crane and have received your attorney’s approval.
+Make sure that you do not give them any recorded statements or written statements until after you have consulted with the Cantor team and have received your attorney’s approval.
 Your insurance company will be in contact with the other party’s insurance to coordinate coverage and ensure the continuum of coverage.

 14) Do Not Give a Recorded Statement